 Defoliated deciduous trees in summer

 Each June the Department of Environmental Conservation teams up with the New York State Police Aviation Unit to conduct a two-month aerial survey of the state's forests.
 The survey begins in the southern Hudson Valley near Newburgh and ends in the St. Lawrence Lowlands near Plattsburgh.
-The aerial survey for 2012 accounted for approximately 19 million acres of New York's total area.
+The aerial survey for 2013 accounted for approximately 15 million acres of New York's total area.
 Sensitive and restricted airspaces, as well as small areas between parallel flight lines (caused by visibility constraints) were not surveyed and account for the remaining area of the state.
-View aerial photos of forest damage.

 The objective of the survey is to collect general information about forest health conditions for dissemination to state regional office foresters and private forest owners, annually.
 The data is used for forest management and monitoring at the state level, as well as the systemic tracking of possible causal agents, which threaten our forests on a national level.